Path resolution

 # foo.txt

-default out-dir = "target"
+default cache-dir = "target"

 let input = "foo.txt"

-let output = "bar.txt"
+let output = "target/bar.txt"

 let dir = "dir"